Charles Littleleaf: Native American flute player

 In 1992, Warm Springs tribal member, Charles Littleleaf, received a flute from Native American flutist, R. Carlos Nakai.
 Nakai's gift was intended to encourage Charles to learn the instrument.
 The following year, Nakai held one of the first Native American flute workshops at the Feathered Pipe Ranch in Helena, Montana and invited Charles to attend.

-The Feather Pipe workshop lasted two weeks and it was here, amidst players much more technically versed in music, where Charles learned one of the best lessons regarding the traditional flute: that playing from the heart and spirit is where some of the most beautiful Native American flute music will come from.
+The Feather Pipe workshop lasted two weeks and it was here, amidst players much more technically versed in music, where Charles learned Native American flute music.

 In search of ways to further express his heart, Charles continued to play the flute without instruction.
 Through these instruments, he also found an emotional way to release healing qualities that would not only benefit himself but all of mankind.
 At the beginning of this musical journey, Charles played the flute at the home of his ancestors, primarily to family and friends.
 This is where the first samples of Charles' music developed.

-Years later, Charles continues playing and enjoying the native flute.
-He has grounded his flute playing within the essence of Mother Earth and from memories growing up on his reservation which he shares with audiences around the world.
+Later in life, Charles has continued playing the native flute.
+He grounds his playing within the essence of Mother Earth and draws from memories growing up on his reservation which he shares with audiences around the world.